Your basket is currently empty!

 The relationship between cognitive function and exercise has been extensively studied.

-Cognitive decline, which refers to the gradual deterioration of mental abilities such as and thinking skills, is a common concern among individuals as they age.
+Cognitive decline, which refers to the gradual deterioration of mental abilities such as memory and thinking skills, is a common concern among individuals as they age.

 However, research has shown that regular physical activity can have significant benefits in maintaining and even enhancing cognitive function.